 I have watched the comparative progress of remittent and continued fever.
-The numbers are quite disproportionate; but, as I have already remarked in regard to yellow skin, so the remittent type will supervene even in surgical cases, and, as it were, graft its character on them, as it seems occasionally to do on the Epidemic, + or will succeed to its attack, and will demonstrate itself by tertian or quartan distress, by paroxysm, by obscure rigors, succeeded by pyrexial stage and profuse diaphoresis.
+The numbers are quite disproportionate; but, as I have already remarked in regard to yellow skin, so the remittent type will supervene even in surgical cases, and, as it were, graft its character on them, as it seems occasionally to do on the Epidemic, or will succeed to its attack, and the Epidemic may, in fact, prove a predisposing cause of Endemic disorder; it leaves a debilitated frame, on which local visitations, or marsh miasmata, may act as readily as the use of ardent spirits, insolation, or exposure to cold on duty; but this second attack, it is contended, is not a relapse similar to that of agueish disorders, but a superinduced malady.

-\ Doctor Jackson states, page 101, "vomiting of black matter appears not unfrequently on the third day in the fevers of Andalusia-disappears on the fourth re-appears on the fifth-sometimes continues throughout the sixth," &c.
+Doctor Jackson states, page 101, "vomiting of black matter appears not unfrequently on the third day in the fevers of Andalusia-disappears on the fourth-re-appears on the fifth-sometimes continues throughout the sixth," &c.